 - TEAS test scores will count 20% - Course challenge exams(s) scores will be averaged and count 45%, and - Health Care Management Degree core course GPA will count 35%.

-A student who earns a D or F in any two nursing semesters will be dismissed from the ASN Program and will not be eligible for readmission.
+A student who earns a D or F in any two nursing semesters will be dismissed from the ASN Program and will not be eligible for readmission, including attempts at outside colleges.